Hever to Ashurst walk

 Walk Options

 Two link routes are described between Cowden village and its station (2 km away by road) which in effect split the walk into two Short Walks.
-The first would be worth considering if you missed the train out: you could start from Cowden station an hour later and get to the village at about the same time as the main group.
+The first would be worth considering if you missed the train out as you could start from Cowden station an hour later and get to the village at about the same time as the main group.

 For a longer walk you could combine the Cowden finish with one of the variations of the Cowden to Hever walk (#78), creating a long Hever or Cowden Circular walk.